noelug/workflow-git/README.md

 # Workflow on GIT

-This is basic repository which explains how to use work and its workflow.
+This is a basic repository which explains how to use work and its workflow.